 While the majority of Cape May businesses accept credit cards, a few are cash only.
 We recommend double checking websites to confirm accepted payment types.

 If you can't find what you need to plan your trip to Cape May, please get in touch!
 We might be able to help.Contact Us

 Cape May is a year-round destination, but every season is different.
 Here, find things to do in any season, as well as average air and water temperatures.

 Shops and stores that close for the winter open their doors on weekends and some full-time.

 The average monthly temperatures in the spring are 60ºF in April, and in May it gets to be as warm as 69ºF.
 We all can't wait for June when it is finally warm enough for the beach!
 June's average temperature is 78ºF.
 Average water temperatures are 48-68ºF.

 Shops and stores open early and close late.

 The average temperatures in the summer are 78ºF in June, 84ºF in July, 83ºF in August and 77ºF in September.
 Average water temperatures are 71-73ºF.

-Most restaurants are open through the fall, though some may have reduced hours mid-week.
+Most businesses are open throughout the fall, though some may have reduced hours mid-week.

-Most shops and restaurants are fully open right around Christmas.
-After New Year's, several will close for a few months, but there are year-round restaurants in Cape May.
+Most shops and restaurants are fully open leading up to Christmas.
+After New Year's, several may close for a few weeks or go weekends-only until Spring, but there are year-round shops and restaurants in Cape May.